Understanding the NFPA Emergency Exit Door Requirements - Inspect Point

 Access to an Exit

-The NFPA emergency exit door requirements code states there is a maximum travel distance allowed to find an exit.
-If there is a fire in the area where occupants are, they are already being exposed to smoke, fire, and heat.
+NFPA emergency exit door requirements state there is a maximum travel distance allowed to find an exit.
+If there is a fire in the area where occupants are, they are already exposed to smoke, fire, and heat.
 This access to exit requirements seeks to minimize occupants’ exposure to these and other hazards.

 • Buildings that do not have a sprinkler system should have a maximum travel distance to an exit under 150 feet.